debechu/aoc2023/day6/README.md

 There's no need for any code, it's literally a math problem.

 ## Solution
-Distance achieved in reliance with the charge and maximum time:
+Distance achieved in relation with the charge and maximum time:
 > S(t, t_max) = t*t_max - t^2
 >
 > with: